Joining Yarn in Knitting by Janice Jones Last Updated May 8, 2026

 Cons:

-There's really no magic in this method but the knot, but it is tight and won't unravel like a standard knot.
-Remember to trim off the knots very close to where you make the knot.
+There's really no magic in this method, but the knot is tight and won't unravel like a standard knot.
+Remember to trim the knots very close to where you tie them.
 The knot should be held on the back of the fabric.

 Pros